 Of the 31 pig scats collected from four different sites, 25 scats had seedlings (80.6%), with a total of 1657 seedlings successfully germinating.
 The species that germinated from pig scats were the native trees M. citrifolia, and Ficus prolixa, the introduced trees C. papaya and Leucaena leucocephala, and the introduced vines Passiflora spp., Chromolaena odorata and Coccinia grandis (Table 3.2).
 All of these except for C. odorata and L. leucocephala have edible, fleshy fruits.

 In this analysis, the stark differences in selectivity B between native and exotic species for both sites (Figure 3.2), and high significance (Table 3.3) indicate strong selection for native species dispersal.
 This should not be interpreted as an actual dietary preference that the pigs themselves have, but the result of a combination of factors that include the pigs’ dietary preferences, the abundance of seeds per fruit and fruit per tree, and the likelihood of survival after being digested.
 Considering all of this, the w and B values strongly indicate selection for native species at both sites (Table 3.3).
-All have fleshy and abundant fruits on each tree, and both M. citrifolia and C. papaya have large numbers of seeds per fruit.
+All have fleshy and abundant fruits on each plant, and both M. citrifolia and C. papaya have large numbers of seeds per fruit.

 How does ungulate abundance relate to forest community composition?